-Wash the air filters with water or clean them with a vacuum cleaner.
+- Wash the air filters with water or clean them with a vacuum cleaner.

-Soak in lukewarm water for about 10 to 15 minutes.
+10 Soak in lukewarm water for about 10 to 15 minutes.

-- If the dust does NOT come off easily, wash them with a neutral detergent diluted in lukewarm water.
-Dry the air filters in the shade. - It is recommended to clean the air filters every 2 weeks.
+- If the dust does NOT come off easily, wash the air filters with a neutral detergent diluted in lukewarm water.
+Dry the air filters in the shade. - Be sure to remove the titanium apatite deodorising and silver particle filters. - It is recommended to clean the air filters every 2 weeks.